Willem van den Brink

 Functie:

 Contact me for collaborations in digital biomarkers, wearable health technology, and data-driven prevention.
-My work focuses on developing reliable and meaningful digital biomarkers that support the transformation toward preventive and personalized healthcare.
+My team focuses on developing reliable and meaningful digital biomarkers that support the transformation toward preventive and personalized healthcare.

 Research area